Feng Shui Tips

 Feng Shui Basics

-The practice of Feng Shui, also known by many as geomancy, is often referred to as a series of laws which relate to the managing of energy flow through spatial awareness and the orientation of objects within a room or building.
+The practice of Feng Shui, also known by many as geomancy, is often referred to as a series of laws that relate to the managing of energy flow through spatial awareness and the orientation of objects within a room or building.

 This management of energy forces is used to create harmony and bring the energy of both the individual and the environment to the same level.